Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 We will now configure the Validate JWT policy to pre-authorize requests in Azure API Management, by validating the access tokens of each incoming request.
 If a request does not have a valid token, Azure API Management blocks it.

 - Browses to the APIs from the left menu of APIM
-- Click on **Basic Calculator** Api and open the **inbound** policy to add the `validate-jwt policy` (it checks the audience claim in an access token and returns an error message if the token is not valid) and save it.
+- Click on **Swagger Petstore** Api and open the **inbound** policy to add the `validate-jwt policy` (it checks the audience claim in an access token and returns an error message if the token is not valid) and save it.

 ``` xml
 <validate-jwt header-name="Authorization" failed-validation-httpcode="401" failed-validation-error-message="Unauthorized.
 Access token is missing or invalid.">